hayleypring2/hayleypring.github.io/_pages/about2.md

 **Who Gives a Damn About a Bad Reputation?
 The Corporate Exodus and the Russian-Ukrainian War**
+* Hayley Pring *
 * 2025 *

 <details>